tatuylonen/wiktextract/README.md

 ```
 import json
 ...
-with open("filename.json", "r") as f:
+with open("filename.json", "r", encoding="utf-8") as f:
     for line in f:
         data = json.loads(line)
         ... parse the data for this record